Athletics: Semenya dominates 800, Coleman beaten in 100 in Oregon

 The rule, which becomes effective in November, would effectively give Semenya a choice of taking medication to restrict her testosterone level or move to longer distance events.
 She has not lost an 800 meters race since 2015.

-Baker, the world indoor bronze medalist, pulled ahead of 60 meters world record holder Coleman in the final 20 meters to win with an assisting wind of 2.4 meters per second.
+Baker, the world indoor bronze medallist, pulled ahead of 60 meters world-record holder and compatriot Coleman in the final 20 meters to win with an assisting wind of 2.4 meters per second.

 Coleman finished second in 9.84 seconds with Britain’s Reece Prescod third in 9.88 seconds.